brose-ebike/postgres-operator/README.md

 Copyright 2023 Brose Fahrzeugteile SE & Co.
 KG, Bamberg.

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+you may not use this writing and software except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0